cherrero42/BootCamp-Cybersecurity/arachnida/README.md

  a r a c h n i d a
 _____________________________________

-The spider program will allow you to extract all the images from a website, recursively, by providing a url as a parameter.
+The **spider** program allow you to extract all the images from a website, recursively, by providing a url as a parameter.
-You will manage the following program options:
+You manage the following program options:

 ```bash
   ./spider [-rlpS] URL